donalmurtagh/irish-newspapers-unblocker/README.md

 new incognito window.

 **Note:**
-This plugin can only unblock pages that are restricted due to quota restrictions, i.e. it cannot unblock pages that are only available to Irish Times subscribers.
+This plugin can only unblock pages that are blocked due to quota restrictions, i.e. it cannot unblock pages that are only available to Irish Times subscribers.